kantandesu/traffic-light-buttons-gtk/README.md

-Perfect — here’s your final **README.md** version with **responsive side-by-side screenshots** (side-by-side on desktop, stacked on mobile).
-It uses lightweight, GitHub-compatible HTML for layout and scales nicely at any screen size:

----

 # macOS-style Traffic Light Buttons for GNOME

 This repository provides **macOS window control buttons** (close, minimize, maximize) as **standalone CSS** for both **GTK 3.0 / GTK 4.0** and **Firefox (applied on a GNOME theme)**.